swingmx/swingmusic/.github/contributing.md

 You can see the client at http://localhost:5173.

+> [!TIP]
-> The client is hardcoded to hook into the server on port `1980` (to allow the another server instance to be running on the default port).
+> The client is configured to hook into the development server running on port `1980` (to allow the another server instance to be running on the default port).
->
-> You can follow the instructions above to set up the server in that port, or you can change the port in `swingmusic-client/config.ts`.
-Don't forget to change it back when in the PR.

 ## Where can I go for help?

-If you need help, you can find other contributors on the [Swing Music Community](https://t.me/+9n61PFcgKhozZDE0) group on Telegram.
+If you need help, you can find users and contributors on [Swing Music Community](https://t.me/+9n61PFcgKhozZDE0) Telegram chat.

 ## What does the Code of Conduct mean for me?